London Buses route 74

 London Buses route 74 is a Transport for London contracted bus route in London, England.
 Running between Baker Street station and Putney Exchange, it is operated by Go-Ahead London subsidiary London General.

 Proposed withdrawal

 In June 2022, TfL launched a consultation on a range of bus cuts which included the proposed merger of route 74 and 430, but it would be shortened to South Kensington to reduce duplication with services 2 and 13.
 With the merger, the affected portion from West Brompton, via Warwick Road, Creswell Gardens and Onslow Gardens would no longer run.
 On 23 November 2022, it was announced that these changes would not be going ahead.

+Ridership

+The route carried 4.38 million passengers in the 2024/25 year.